Kungi/hackers-little-helpers.com/_drafts/literate-emacs-config-in-org-mode.markdown

 author: Andreas 'Kungi' Klein
 categories: emacs org-mode
 ---
 # Why would you want to do this?

-Emacs configs can get out of hand and quite unreadable very fast.
-There are two reasons for keeping your emacs config in org mode.
+It is the nature of an emacs config to be always growing.
+These configs can get quite unreadable very fast.
+Org mode can help in this case.
+There are two main reasons to write your emacs config in org mode.

 1. Folding and neatly organizing your emacs config.
 2. Annotating your emacs config nicely in a literate style